 - Take your child to pick out a colorful brush that’s just for them!
 Keeping them engaged will make the entire process easier for you and more fun for them.

 Enforcing good oral health habits earlier is crucial.
-Here at our Irvine dental office, our staff is ready and willing to assist you and your family with all your needs.
+Here at our Irvine Orthodontics Clinic, our staff is ready and willing to assist you and your family with all your needs.
 If you’re interested in booking an appointment, stop by our practice in person or head to our website.
 We’ll talk with you soon!